 Display resolution is a gotcha.
 If you see a laptop labeled as “HD” resolution that means 1366-by-768 and often isn’t worth your time for a laptop under 13 inches unless the deal is absolutely standout.
 What you want is “Full HD” or “FHD,” which means 1080p.

 Don’t buy laptops with under 4GB of RAM or 128GB of SSD storage—though on a Chromebook, this configuration is acceptable.
 We have more explanation in our laptops versus Chromebooks buying guide, as well as in our primer on how to buy a budget laptop without getting screwed.
 Also watch out for eMMC storage, which is something we don’t recommend for a Windows laptop but works fine for a Chromebook.

 Reviews can be helpful.
 Even if you can’t find a review of a specific configuration, try related models.
 They’ll often give you a good idea of the build quality and performance.
 Also buy from brands you trust.
 Amazon’s daily laptop deals right now are full of brands we’ve never tested or talked to (Broage, Teclast, DaySky, Jumper) and it’s just a good idea to be wary.

 Most older laptops will run Windows 10, and that’s fine—there’s no rush to upgrade.
 Windows 10 in S Mode, though annoying, can be switched out of easily if you find it on a budget laptop.
 If you want to buy a Windows 10 PC with the intent of upgrading it to Windows 11, we recommend you start here with a list of older laptops that are Windows 11-eligible.

-Updated on January 14 with additional deals, and to remove expired deals.
+Updated on March 24 with new pricing and to remove expired deals.